UniversityOfPlymouth-Electronics/ELEC241-Students/Labs/Topics-01-VHDL/README.md

 # FPGA (VHDL) Labs
-The latest / definitive copy of the ELEC240 labs
+The latest / definitive copy of the VHDL labs